Aude: Viticulture

 Viticulture is the main economic activity of the department due to its rich and varied soils.
 It was the Greeks who established vineyards in Aude and the Romans who determined the rights of exploitation.
 The first vines were planted in Minervois in the 1st century.

 But the grapes and wines were not consumer products or self-sufficient for many years.
 Cereals and olive trees dominated the fertile plains of Aude.
 It was at the beginning of the 19th century that the wine industry developed in Aude and the rest of Languedoc-Roussillon.
 Wine then became a consumer product.
 Higher output was needed and vineyards replaced cereals on the plains.
 There was an initial period of prosperity to 1850 before phylloxera appeared towards 1870.
 At the end of the 19th century, Aude experienced a second period of prosperity but there was a wine crisis triggered in 1901 because of over-production, fraud, and slumping sales.
 It reached its peak during the winemakers revolt in 1907.
 The wine growers regrouped themselves into winemaking cooperatives to prevent fraud and deception.
 In 1919 then in 1935, a law of AOC was adopted under the leadership of Jean Capus.
 The INAO was set up as a body to control the application of the new laws.

 After the Second World War, the vineyards were revitalized and the region saw a mass of viticulture.
 The wine was produced in large quantities and satisfied a very demanding population.
 The product was supplied in large quantities at very low prices.
 In 1970 the market evolved replacing demand for quantity with demand for quality and causing a second wine crisis.
 Many events, negotiations, and attacks paralyzed the region and the economy.
 Emile Pouytès and the CRS Joel le Gof died at Montredon-des-Corbières on 4 March 1976 during this crisis.
 A large change in the Aude viticulture business started with a reorganization of the profession and the wine-growing region.
 Quality had to become the mark of wine from Aude.

-The rich and varied soil of Aude together with abundant sunshine abounds enables Aude to produce quality wines.
+The rich and varied soil of Aude together with abundant sunshine enables Aude to produce quality wines.
 Many wines emanate from the department, ranging in quality from table wines to AOCs, passing through vins de pays and VDQS.

 There are seven main areas of production: